 This week on Talk Recovery Radio we have 2 guests.
 Talk Recovery Airs live every Thursday noon to 1 pm, Facebook live or 100.5 FM on Co-op Radio.

-We speak with Ruby Warrington author of the book “Sober Curious” which takes readers into a world of what your life would look like without alcohol Second half of the show we have Lee-Anne Richardson founder of “Sober City”, a way for sober people in Halifax to find community to help them stay clean and sober.
-Join us from noon to 1pm on 100.5 fm, Vancouver Co-op Radio or on Facebook Live.
+We speak with Ruby Warrington author of the book “Sober Curious” which takes readers into a world of what your life would look like without alcohol Second half of the show we have Lee-Anne Richardson founder of “Sober City”, a way for sober people in Halifax to find a community to help them stay clean and sober.
+Join us from noon to 1 pm on 100.5 FM, Vancouver Co-op Radio or on Facebook Live.